 More than ever, leaders should engage with their staff to build a strong and connected workforce that can weather these delicate times.

 What is the new reality in the field of HR?

 For example, we wouldn't be able to properly compensate employees for their hard work.
 We'd probably even have to reduce their salaries while still having to encourage them to carry on and be productive.

 At the same time, we’d still need people to fill certain positions, but we’d have less budget to recruit and train them.

 And those are just a few among the endless challenges we'd have to deal with.

 In the face of an uncertain future, HR professionals and managers need to revisit the following aspects of their work:

 As leaders of the organization, HRs and managers should share their strategic vision and the insights that they have with employees to create a sense of trust between the parties.

 The times of hardship can be an opportunity to understand your employees better.
 For instance, younger employees are often inexperienced.
-We should be accommodating and supportive so they can gain the confidence to succeed in the workplace.
+We should be

 3. Creativity & Clarity